aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-drawing-manipulation/adjust-cad-drawing-size/_index.md

 ### Q5: How can I obtain a temporary license for Aspose.CAD for .NET?

-A5: Obtain a temporary license for testing purposes [here](https://purchase.aspose.com/temporary-license/).
+A5: Obtain a temporary license for testing purposes from the [temporary license request page](https://purchase.aspose.com/temporary-license/).

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: How do I scale a CAD drawing without changing the unit type?**
 A: Adjust the `Zoom` property of `CadRasterizationOptions` (e.g., `cadRasterizationOptions.Zoom = 2.0;`) to double the size while keeping the original unit.